ndockens/vidly/README.md

-#Vidly
+# Vidly

-<p>I created this React web app during Mosh Hamedani's "Mastering React" course (https://codewithmosh.com/p/mastering-react).
+<p>Vidly is a React web app that I created during Mosh Hamedani's "Mastering React" course (https://codewithmosh.com/p/mastering-react).
 It is a simple video rental site.</p>